deciduously/music/post.md

 *[top](#table-of-contents)*

-A440 is the A above Middle C on a piano:
+Now that we have a voice we can sing with we need to learn how to sing on key.
+To get oriented, A440 is the A above Middle C on a piano:

 ![piano](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2e/Piano_Frequencies.svg/2560px-Piano_Frequencies.svg.png)